 Notice the short neck shelf.
 The short neck shelf only appeared on Batch 1 and 5.

-Serial Number: 907116.
 This guitar was owned by Marc Bolan of T-Rex back in the 1970's.
 After his death in 1977 it changed hands several times.
 In April, 2007 it sold at Christies Auction House in England for $72,180.

-Pictured below are a few shots of Marc Bolan with his Walnut V. Some of these pictures would have been taken prior to 1977 when he died in a car accident.
+Pictured below are a few shots of Marc Bolan with his Walnut V.

-Serial Number: 906948.
-A very nice example that surfaced in 2012 and was privately sold.
+Serial Number: 906948 A very nice example that surfaced in 2012 and was privately sold.
 The original ABR-1 bridge was removed back in the early 1970's and was replaced with a Gibson Harmonica style bridge.
 Other than that it is all original.

 Here are some pics of the same guitar shown above with the Harmonica style bridge replaced with the correct ABR-1 bridge.

-Serial Number : 907600.
 This guitar was refinished cherry and then refinished again back to Walnut.

 Notice the cherry stain in the area of the serial number from one of the refin jobs.

-Serial Number: 908965: This is one of the 1969 Walnut Vs that Leslie West used in the early 1970's.
+Serial Number: 906965 This is one of the 1969 Walnut Vs that Leslie West used in the early 1970's.
 It was heavily modified, ie: Schaller tuners added, Vibrola tremelo unit removed and Stop Bar tailpiece added, and finally the bridge position humbucking pickup was removed and a dog-ear P-90 was added in it's place.

-Serial Number: 907023.
-Here is another nice, clean '69 Walnut Flying V from Sweden that the current owner purchased from a music store in London, England in 1986.
+Serial Number: 907023 Here is another nice, clean '69 Walnut Flying V from Sweden that the current owner purchased from a music store in London, England in 1986.
 Pickup covers removed.
 The truss rod cover and knobs are non-original.
 The ABR-I bridge posts were moved slightly backwards to help with intonation issues.
 This was a common mode that was done to several 69 Walnut Vs. Thanks Johnny.

-Serial Number: 907030.
 This is the story of the '69 Walnut Flying V that was once owned by Rickey Medlocke who is now playing with Lynyrd Skynard.
 Back in 1979 the guitar was stolen off the tour bus when he was with the band Blackfoot.
 After 34 years, the guitar carcus (body only) and case were discovered at a garage sale in August, 2013 and purchased for $5.
 Wow, what a find !
 In December 2013 the owner put the guitar carcus and case, as pictured below, on E-bay.
 The V carcus and case sold for $4600.
 The case was stamped with the Blackfoot logo.
 Before the V was sold on E-bay, the seller sent several correspondences to Medlocke's agent.
 The agent confirmed the guitar use to be Medlocke's and he offered the owner a finder's fee offer of $2400.
 The offer was rejected.
 The current owner that bought the guitar off E-bay had the guitar restored to its former glory in April 2014.
 Scroll down to continue reading more of this amazing story about of this Flying V. 4/2014.

 This is how the guitar carcus and case appeared when they were sold on E-bay in December 2013.